microsoft/Olive/docker-images/perf-tuning/README.md

 `--cudnn_home`: The path to your CuDNN installation.
 The path should  contain libcudnn.so* files if on Linux, or contiain bin/cudnn*.dll files if on Windows.
 Required if --use_cuda is used.

-`--use_tensorrt`: Flag to build ONNX runtime with TensorRT execution provider.
+`--use_tensorrt`: Flag to build ONNX Runtime with TensorRT execution provider.
 Required to tune performace with TensorRT execution provider.
 A GPU must be available on your machine.

 `--tensorrt_home`: The path to your TensorRT installation.
 The path should contain lib/libnvinfer.so* if on Linux, or contain lib/nvinfer.dll if on Windows.
 Required if --use_tensorrt is used.

-`--use_ngraph`: Flag to build ONNX runtime with nGraph execution provider.
+`--use_ngraph`: Flag to build ONNX Runtime with nGraph execution provider.
 Required to tune performance with nGraph.

-`--use_mklml`: Flag to build ONNX runtime with MKLML execution provider.
+`--use_mklml`: Flag to build ONNX Runtime with MKLML execution provider.
 Required to tune performance with MKLML.

 `--variants`: Optional.
 Specify execution providers to build.
 Each execution provider is separated by ",".
 For example, `--variants cpu,cuda`.
-Available options are cpu, cpu_openmp, mkldnn, mkldnn_openmp, mkldnn_mklml, cuda, tensorrt, and nraph.
+Available options are cpu, cpu_openmp, mkldnn, mkldnn_openmp, mklml, cuda, tensorrt, and nraph.
 If not specified, build all.

 `--config`: Optional.
-ONNX runtime build configuration.
+ONNX Runtime build configuration.
 Available options are "Debug", "MinSizeRel", "Release", "RelWithDebInfo".
 Default is "RelWithDebInfo".

 ### 2. Build Docker Image
 If an ONNX Runtime Linux build is completed in step 1, you can build the image with docker by running
 ```
-docker build -t perf-test .
+docker build -t perf-tuning .
 ```

-If ONNX Runtime is built on Windows, jump to [Run perf-test Without Docker](#4-run-perf-test-without-docker)
+If ONNX Runtime is built on Windows, jump to [Run perf-tuning Without Docker](#4-run-perf-tuning-without-docker)

 ### 3. Run Docker Image
 ```
-docker run [--runtime=nvidia] perf-test --model <path_to_onnx_model> --result <path_to_result_dir> [other optional args]
+docker run [--runtime=nvidia] perf-tuning --model <path_to_onnx_model> --result <path_to_result_dir> [other optional args]
 ```
 or
 ```
-docker run [--runtime=nvidia] perf-test --input_json <input_json_file>
+docker run [--runtime=nvidia] perf-tuning --input_json <input_json_file>
 ```

-### 4. Run `perf-test` Without Docker
+### 4. Run `perf-tuning` Without Docker

-You can choose to run `perf_test.py` locally if docker is not available or ONNX Runtime is built on Windows.
+You can choose to run `perf_tuning.py` locally if docker is not available or ONNX Runtime is built on Windows.

-You can run perf_test using command
+You can run perf_tuning using command
 ```
-python perf_test.py --model <path_to_onnx_model> --result <path_to_results_dir> [other optional args]
+python perf_tuning.py --model <path_to_onnx_model> --result <path_to_results_dir> [other optional args]
 ```
-The optional arguments are the same as for perf-test images.
+The optional arguments are the same as for perf-tuning images.
 By default it will try all providers available.